sperrow/spotipi-lyrics/README.md

 This project is to display lyrics from the Spotify web api on a 64x32 led matrix.
 * Recommend using a RPi 3 or higher (Zero is too slow for this).
 * Originally forked from Ryan Ward's project for displaying cover art: https://github.com/ryanwa18/spotipi
+* Uses [syrics](https://github.com/akashrchandran/syrics) to fetch the lyrics data from Spotify
 * I also 3d printed a case for it from this guide: https://www.instructables.com/P5-LED-Panel-With-Raspberry-Pi/
 ### Getting Started
 Guide: https://www.ryanwardtech.com/guides/how-to-install-spotify-cover-art-display/